On the $\Phi$-Stability and Related Conjectures

 We have that $\rho^{*}\approx0.461491$.
 Then we prove the Courtade--Kumar conjecture for $\rho\le\rho^{*}$.
 The proof is provided in Section \ref{sec:Proof-of-Theorem-CKConjecture-1}. \begin{cor} $\mathbf{MaxStab}_{1}^{\mathrm{sym}}(\frac{1}{2})$ is attained by dictator functions for $0\le\rho\le\rho^{*}$. \end{cor}

 Samorodnitsky \cite{samorodnitsky2016entropy} proved the Courtade--Kumar conjecture for $\rho\in[0,\rho_{0}]$, where $0<\rho_{0}<1$ is some absolute constant.
 However, the value of $\rho_{0}$ was not explicitly given in \cite{samorodnitsky2016entropy}, and also it was assumed to be ``sufficiently small''.
 In contrast, the value of $\rho^{*}$ in Corollary \ref{cor:CK_Conjecture} is explicitly given.
-As for the proof ideas, both Samorodnitsky's proof in \cite{samorodnitsky2016entropy} and our proof in this paper are based on Fourier analysis (and also quantitative versions of Friedgut--Kalai--Naor theorems which are used to further improve the threshold in Section \ref{subsec:Further-Improvement}).
-However, these techniques are used in different ways.
-Moreover, different from \cite{samorodnitsky2016entropy}, the duality for \emph{nonconvex} programs is used in this paper.
-In \cite{samorodnitsky2016entropy}, the mean $a$ is not fixed.
-For this case, we numerically evaluate $\sup_{a\in[0,1/2]}\overline{\Gamma}_{\rho}(a)-\Phi_{1}^{\mathrm{sym}}(a)$, and observe that this supremum is attained at $a=1/2$ for $0\le\rho\le\rho^{*}$.
-This indicates that Statement 1 of Theorem \ref{thm:symmetric} seems to imply the original Courtade--Kumar conjecture for $0\le\rho\le\rho^{*}$, i.e., the conjecture that dictator functions maximize the mutual information $I(f(\mathbf{Y});\mathbf{X})$ over all Boolean functions $f$.
-It remains to find a proof for this observation in the future.
+As for the proof ideas, Samorodnitsky's proof in \cite{samorodnitsky2016entropy} and our proof in this paper are both based on Fourier analysis (and also quantitative versions of Friedgut--Kalai--Naor theorems which are used to further improve the threshold in Section \ref{subsec:Further-Improvement}), but use it in different ways.
+For example, different from the linear programs in \cite{samorodnitsky2016entropy}, the duality for \emph{nonconvex} programs is used in this paper.